fabiofabrizi/pands-project/README.md

 Some have plotted every single histogram/pie chart/scatter plot/etc known to man.

 I have taken neither approach, instead focussing on whether I can find out enough about the three Iris species to explain the differences to colleagues at work and the **minimum most important statistical analysis** that needs to be done in order to do this.
+The reason for me doing so is that everyone is under time constraints, so they have the option of hearing more (digging deeper into the statistics) or ending the meeting because they feel they know enough.